collapsed-stacks/atheism/questions/1671/how-would-we-define-atheism-without-using-the-word-god.md

 - posted by: [Nomæd](https://stackexchange.com/users/-1/27-nom-d) on 2010-12-29
 - score: 16

-<p>Atheism, <em>by definition</em>, is the lack of belief in any god or gods, and it doesn't matter what kind of god or gods you are talking about or trying to describe.
-Atheism can't be defined without a god. </p>
+Atheism, *by definition*, is the lack of belief in any god or gods, and it doesn't matter what kind of god or gods you are talking about or trying to describe.
+Atheism can't be defined without a god.

-<p>A-<strong>Theos</strong> = Without <strong>God</strong></p>
+A-**Theos** = Without **God**

-<p>If you want to insist about not using the word "god" itself as a principle, you can use the common definition of "god" as any supernatural being that has a will, then you can say that Atheism is "a lack of belief in any supernatural being that has a will".
-But again, whatever your definition is, atheism is the lack of belief in that definition. </p>
+If you want to insist about not using the word "god" itself as a principle, you can use the common definition of "god" as any supernatural being that has a will, then you can say that Atheism is "a lack of belief in any supernatural being that has a will".
+But again, whatever your definition is, atheism is the lack of belief in that definition.

-<p>In short, you cannot define atheism without the word "god".
-If you want to define "god", fine, but that's altogether a totally different issue.</p>
+In short, you cannot define atheism without the word "god".
+If you want to define "god", fine, but that's altogether a totally different issue.

 ## Answer 1679